-47. A review of Scotland Excel's budget information and financial projections for 2017/18 to 2019/20 highlight that the funding settlement for 2018/19 and beyond is uncertain.
+45. A review of Clydeplan's budget information and revenue estimates for 2017/18 highlight that the funding settlement for 2018/19 and beyond is uncertain.
 It is recognised that over the medium term the funding position of local government across Scotland is likely to involve a further period of contraction.
-The Joint Committee recognises these pressures and will continue to seek operational savings where possible.
-The Joint Committee will also look to develop alternative services which generate income in order to try and diversify its funding base.
+The Joint Committee and management recognise there may be a need to seek further efficiencies and will continue to monitor and review operating costs in light of the future uncertainties.